Playing nonlocal games with phases of quantum matter

-We have systematically investigated the question of how far nonlocal games can be won using phases of quantum matter.
-Our results, in combination with other recent studies of playing nonlocal games with condensed matter ground states\cite{DanielMiyake,companion}, bring the foundational (but so far largely theoretical) notion of quantum pseudo-telepathy\cite{Brassard2005} closer to the kinds of entangled many-body wavefunctions that are realized in low-temperature condensed matter systems in the laboratory\cite{Coldea_2010}.
-At the same time, our findings reveal a new and possibly unexpected distinction between the utility of conventional symmetry-breaking phases and topological and SPT phases from the viewpoint of winning nonlocal games, with conventional symmetry-breaking phases apparently yielding a better resource for winning such games.
+Even at zero temperature, our findings reveal a new and possibly unexpected distinction between conventional symmetry-breaking phases and topological and SPT phases from the viewpoint of winning nonlocal games, with conventional symmetry-breaking phases apparently yielding a better resource for winning such games.
 One way to understand this distinction is that the games considered above admit quantum strategies whose quantum advantage depends continuously on the order parameters of an underlying phase of matter.

 For example, we have proved that the ground state of the transverse-field Ising model in one dimension provides a quantum advantage for winning the parity game over the entirety of its ferromagnetic phase.
 We expect that similar conclusions hold for the ground states of $\mathbb{Z}_M$ clock models with $M>2$, which can be used to win the modulo $M$ generalizations of the parity game due to Boyer\cite{boyer2004extended}.
 (We prove some new results on these games in Appendix \ref{app:Boyer}, including an improved upper bound on the classical probability of winning and an analogue of Theorem \ref{thm:thm}.)